National nature reserves in Scotland

 St Abb's Head NNR in Berwickshire, seen from the south near the village of St Abbs.

-The national nature reserves (NNRs) of Scotland are areas of land or water designated under the Wildlife and Countryside Act 1981 as containing habitats and species of national importance.
+In Scotland, national nature reserves (NNRs) are designated by NatureScot, and are areas of land or water designated under the Wildlife and Countryside Act 1981 as containing habitats and species of national importance.
 National nature reserves can be owned by public, private, community or voluntary organisations but must be managed to conserve their important habitats and species, as well as providing opportunities for the public to enjoy and engage with nature.
-There are currently 43 NNRs in Scotland, which cover 154250 hectare, or less than 1.5% of the land area of Scotland.
-They range in size from Corrieshalloch Gorge at 7 ha to Mar Lodge Estate, which covers 29,324 ha.
+There are currently 44 NNRs in Scotland, with the newest being the Torridon NNR which was designtated in August 2026.

 National nature reserve status is an accolade awarded to the best nature reserves in Scotland, and the selected sites provide examples of nationally or internationally important species and habitats.
 NNRs are intended to showcase Scotland's nature, and as well as being well managed for wildlife they must be managed to provide opportunities for the public to visit and enjoy them.
 NNRs therefore generally have facilities such as visitor centres and trails to allow visitors to explore and understand the habitats or wildlife they contain.
 19 of the reserves NNRs have IUCN Category II (national park) status, including, Glen Affric, Rùm, Abernethy Forest and the Great Trossachs Forest.
 There are no reserves with this status in England, Wales or Northern Ireland.
 This is mainly due to Scotland's natural habitats being more intact than in the rest of the UK.

 Most NNRs in Scotland are also designated as Sites of Special Scientific Interest.
 Many also form part of the Natura 2000 network, which covers Special Protection Areas and Special Areas of Conservation.
 Additionally, some of the NNRs are designated as Ramsar sites.
+Prior to the addition of the Torridon NNR, NNRs covered 154250 hectare, or less than 1.5% of the land area of Scotland.
+They range in size from Corrieshalloch Gorge at 7 ha to Mar Lodge Estate, which covers 29,324 ha.